 - More autonomy – Residents have the freedom to make changes to their townhouses without any issue.
 As they are detached homes, they can alter the interiors as well as exteriors.
 This is one of the main reasons why homeowners prefer townhouses.
 They can decorate and personalize their townhouses as per their liking.

 - Higher value – Townhouses have higher resale values due to demand.
 Townhouses offer residents freedom and independence.
-People are willing to pay a higher price for this.
+People are willing to pay a higher price for this, especially when the residence is located at a prime spot.

 - Selective maintenance charges – Residents staying at townhouses pay maintenance charges depending on their requirements.